 Maybe this year you – and your wallet – are feeling the blues from a holiday season of high-spending.
 Paying down your credit card debt may currently be your number one priority and your new year’s resolution is to be more fiscally responsible.
 So, instead of leaving your holiday planning to last minute and putting everything on credit, you’re going to plan ahead of time… starting now!
 It may sound unrealistic – who starts planning for Christmas is January? – but the only way to avoid a hangover is by taking preventative measures.
-Drink a lot of water and follow these simple steps to never have debt-plagued January again.
+Drink a lot of water and follow these simple steps to never have a debt-plagued January again.

 Use last year’s spending to plan this year’s budget